Personal email: jhaines8@gmail.com

 2018-2025: Reviewer, The Association for Information Science and Technology (ASIS&T, Annual & Mid-Year Conference), USA

-2024: Invited Guest Lecturer, Georgetown University, DC, USA (REMOTE), working with Professor Denise Bedford Department: Communication, Culture, and Technology Subject: Cultures of Knowledge Organization
+2024: Invited Guest Lecturer, Georgetown University, DC, USA (REMOTE), working with Professor Denise Bedford, Department: Communication, Culture, and Technology, Subject: Cultures of Knowledge Organisation

 2022 -2024: Chair Special Interest Group Ethics & Policies (SIG-IEP), Association for Information Science and Technology, USA